microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 To start physical server discovery you must install the Azure Migrate Appliance on your on-premises.
 The Azure Migrate Appliance can be downloaded as a OVA or VHD template or you can download a ZIP file containing a PowerShell script to install it on a already existing server.
 For the purpose of this MicroHack we will install the Azure Migrate Appliance via the PowerShell script on a Windows Server 2019 system.

+> [!IMPORTANT]
-💡 Please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-physical#prerequisites) of the Azure Migrate Appliance.
+> Please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-physical#prerequisites) of the Azure Migrate Appliance.

 In the Azure Portal select *Virtual machines* from the navigation pane on the left.
 Select *Create -> Azure virtual machine*